 | | | |

 We don’t regret moving to a new country, but living abroad isn’t all rainbows and butterflies every day.
 In the beginning, we struggled with the language, setting up internet and cable, getting lost countless times with Google Maps, and experiencing a car accident three days after buying a car.
-Most of the stories you hear from expats on Facebook and publications are all the wonderful “better quality of life” stuff, but I’m sure they had obstacles to reach that point.
+Most of the stories you hear from expats are all the wonderful “better quality of life” stuff, but I’m sure they had obstacles to reach that point.

-Our ability to adapt to any new culture can make or break a new adventure in another country.
-For shorter stories about specific scenarios in Mexico, you can check out our section on EXPATS.
-But sometimes we need a chuckle, and sometimes it’s nice to know that someone else experienced the same disaster half a world away.
+But sometimes we need a chuckle, and it’s nice to know that someone else experienced the same disaster half a world away.
 That’s why we’ve put together this list of books on travel and living abroad.
 Every person has a different experience, and it’s interesting to see the similarities and differences of various countries.

 Below are some of my favorite travel books that show the struggle and humor of living in an unfamiliar place and learning about different cultures.
 Living on a boat or an island, renovating a home in a foreign land, and not quite fitting in anywhere are just a few of the foundations of these memoirs.